 The Ras Al Khaimah Customs Department is tasked with protecting the United Arab Emirates from all items or good that may be harmful to the country and society.
-To stop smugglers illegally importing goods, the Customs Department may carry out checks on visitors.
-If you are asked to stop, please cooperate to help them do their job.

 Customs Department officers are authorized to examine and search travelers at all of Ras Al Khaimah’s points of entry or exit.
 If you have any prohibited or restricted goods, commercial goods or tobacco / alcohol exceeding the stated limits, please declare them immediately.
 If in doubt, please declare them to the inspector.